GZBenChan/learngit/readme.txt

 Git is a distributed version control system.
 Git is a free software distributed under the GPL.
-Git has a mutable index called stage. creating a new branch is quick.
+Git has a mutable index called stage.
+Creating a new branch is quick.
+Creating a new branch is quick AND simple.

+Important command:

+git branch

+git branch <name>

+git checkout <name>

+git checkout -b <name>

+git merge <name>

+git branch -d <name>